Our history - Football Players Agency

 In 1964, Békeffy moved to Belgium where he was a photo model for Fred Perry for three years.He started his football manager career in 1965.
 One of his first deals was the transfer of Gerald Bergholtz (Pummie) from Feyenoord to Anderlecht.
 Amongst his transfers was Rob Rensenbrink, Arie Haan, Luc Nilis, Attila Ladinszky, Erwin Vandenbergh, Peter Ressel, Frank Arnesen, Benny Nielsen, Ronny van Poucke, Johnny Dusbaba, Tony Rombouts, Andersen Enrik, Johan Devrindt, Juan Lozano, Nico de Bree, Jan Mulder, Frank Arnesen, Dirk Goosens, Franky Vanhaecke, Kenneth Brylle, Jean Dockx, Bergholt Pummy to Anderlecht RSC, was Tamas Krivitz, Kessel and Barnabas Liebhaber to Lierse FC, Antal Nagy to Standard FC, Bjeree to PSV Eindhoven, Larsen to FC Nantes, Johnny Dusbaba, Gerald Vanenburg, Dick Helling, Karel Bonsink, Johnny Rep, Ruud Geelst, Barry Hulshoff, Wim Suurbier, Dick van Dijk, Gerrie Mühren, Nico Rijders, Ruud Krol to Ajax AFC….

-REAL BETIS FC, Benito Villamrin Stadium Seville, [Ferenc Szusza, Gerrie Mühren, Jenő Békeffy]
+REAL BETIS FC, Benito Villamrin Stadium Seville, [Ferenc Szusza, Gerrie Mühren, Jenő Békeffy, Ladinszky Attila]

 Gerrie Mürhen started his career at FC Volendam.
 Between 1968 and 1976, he was a footballer for Ajax.
 He was a member of three European Cup winning teams.
 Mühren scored Ajax’s 1,000th league goal against Telstar and the winner in the second leg of the 1972-73 European Championship semi-final against Real Madrid.